How to understand your mineral rights

 What are the most prevalent minerals for mining?

 The most prevalent minerals for mining in the U.S. are oil and gas.
-States like Texas, North Dakota, Alaska, California, New Mexico, Oklahoma, Colorado, Utah and Louisiana have large oil and gas reserves.
+States including Texas, North Dakota, Alaska, California, New Mexico, Oklahoma, Colorado, Utah, and Louisiana have large oil and gas reserves.

 Another prominent mineral is coal.
-States like Wyoming, West Virginia, Kentucky and Pennsylvania have large coal mining operations.
+States such as Wyoming, West Virginia, Kentucky, and Pennsylvania have large coal mining operations.

 How can I determine if there are valuable minerals on my property?

-Mineral rights are the ownership rights to oil, natural gas, silver and other underground resources.
+Mineral rights are the ownership rights to oil, natural gas, silver, and other underground resources.
 It’s important to know the mineral rights of your property.
 If you own the rights, they can become a reliable source of income.
-If someone else owns the rights, they can remove valuable minerals from under your feet, literally.
+If someone else owns the rights, they can remove valuable minerals from beneath your feet, literally.